Trilobit Award

 The Trilobit Award (Ceny Trilobit) is an annual award that recognize accomplishments in filmmaking and television.
 It is one of highest awards of achievement in film awarded in the Czech Republic and it is awarded by Czech Film and Television Union.
-The award was first awarded in 1960s but banned in the 1970.
+The award was first awarded in the 1960s but banned in the 1970s.
 It was however, re-established in 1991.